estellacoding/code-playground/README.md

 1. Push your code to GitHub
 2. Connect your GitHub repository to Zeabur
-3. Zeabur will automatically detect the `zeabur.json` configuration
+3. Zeabur will automatically detect Node.js project
-4. Set up environment variables in Zeabur dashboard
+4. Add PostgreSQL service in Zeabur
-5. Deploy!
+5. Set up environment variables in Zeabur dashboard

-The `Dockerfile` includes multi-stage build for optimized production deployment.
+6. Deploy!

 ### Environment Variables for Production